quicwg/base-drafts/draft-ietf-quic-recovery.md

 Note however that a large acknowledgement delay can result in a substantially inflated smoothed_rtt, if there is either an error in the peer's reporting of the acknowledgement delay or in the endpoint's min_rtt estimate.
-Therefore, prior to handshake confirmation, an endpoint can ignore RTT samples if adjusting the RTT sample for acknowledgement delay causes the sample to be less than the min_rtt.
+Therefore, prior to handshake confirmation, an endpoint MAY ignore RTT samples if adjusting the RTT sample for acknowledgement delay causes the sample to be less than the min_rtt.